1970Mr/todo-app-laravel/README.md

 - This application utilizes both database storage and local storage based on the user's authentication status.
 - When a user is logged in, todo items are stored in the database to ensure data persistence and security.
 - If a user is not logged in, todo items are stored in the local storage of the browser, providing a seamless experience without the need for authentication.

+### MongoDB Version

+If you are interested in the MongoDB version of this project, you can check out the MongoDB branch [here](https://github.com/1970Mr/todo-app-laravel/tree/mongodb).

 ### Contributing